Automatic Essay Scoring and Feedback Generation in Basque Language Learning: Evaluation methodology

 \paragraph{Automated Feedback Evaluation} The evaluation was conducted by mapping the generated feedback to predicted scores using the RoBERTa EusCrawl Large model.
 We assume that if the predicted scores show a strong correlation with human ratings, the generated feedback can be regarded as high-quality.
 We computed the QWK between the predicted and actual scores, defining this metric as \textbf{consistency}.
 The model was fine-tuned using the same hyperparameters described in Section~\ref{sec:experimental_setting}.
 It achieved a QWK of 0.776 and a Weighted-F1 score of 89.0, demonstrating a strong ability to accurately map textual feedback to corresponding scores.

 \paragraph{Manual Evaluation}

-We propose a framework to evaluate the models' capabilities to generate representative examples of the errors made by examinees and to identify error types.
-To facilitate a more fine-grained analysis of model performance, we categorized the errors into seven distinct types: spelling, incorrect declensions, auxiliary verb-related errors, morphology, syntax, inappropriate vocabulary usage, and punctuation errors.
+We propose a framework to assess models’ ability to identify and categorize representative examples of errors made by examinees.
+Specifically, the model must reproduce each error example accurately, without introducing any modifications.
+To enable a more detailed analysis of model performance, we classify errors into seven distinct categories: spelling, incorrect declensions, auxiliary verb errors, morphological errors, syntactic errors, inappropriate vocabulary usage, and punctuation errors.

-A total of nine native Basque speakers with backgrounds in linguistics and philology participated as evaluators, some of whom currently serve or have previously served as professional evaluators at HABE.
-The evaluators were asked to answers the following for each example~\footnote{Full guidelines will be available in the appendix}:
+A total of eight native Basque speakers with backgrounds in linguistics and philology participated as evaluators, some of whom currently serve or have previously served as professional evaluators at HABE.
+The evaluators were asked to answers the following for each example (See full guidelines in \ref{apx:full_guidelines}:

 \begin{description} \item[Q1:] Does the sentence exist in the text? or is it a hallucination? \item[Q2:] Is the extracted sentence wrongly written? \item[Q3:] Classify the error type given by the model into our categories. \item[Q4:] Does the model detect the error correctly? \end{description}